akka/akka/akka-docs/rst/java/cluster-usage.rst

 ---------------------------------------------------

 Let's take a look at how to use a cluster aware router on single master node that creates and deploys workers.
-To keep track of a single master we use the :ref:`cluster-singleton` in the contrib module.
+To keep track of a single master we use the :ref:`cluster-singleton-java` in the contrib module.
 The ``ClusterSingletonManager`` is started on each node.

 .. includecode:: ../../../akka-samples/akka-sample-cluster-java/src/main/java/sample/cluster/stats/StatsSampleOneMasterMain.java#create-singleton-manager